 Concrete driveway costs by type

 Perhaps the biggest consideration in terms of your concrete driveway is going to be the type.
 Aside from the total surface area, this is going to be the one that increases or decreases your cost the most.
-The average cost per square metre for various types of concrete driveways is given below:
+The average cost per square metre for various types of pathways is given below:

 ||Price Range (Per m2)

-Total prices for concrete driveways
+Total prices for concrete pathways

 What do all of these prices mean when it comes to an entire driveway?
 We’ve done the math for you on the concrete itself in the table below.
 Keep in mind that you might get a discount for larger projects and that there will be a base fee for small projects.